 - User groups with a majority of users not working in an EU or associated country is limited to 20% of the total amount of units of access provided under the grant.

-- Members of the AQUACOSM consortium and associated parties cannot apply for TA funding.
+- Members of the AQUACOSM consortium/partners and present members of their research groups cannot apply for TA funding.

 - Non- associated members at partner institutions e.g. from another Department or Research Group can apply for TA.
-All requirements mentioned above apply.
+However, all requirements mentioned above apply.
+Thus in the case of comparably good scientific proposals, generally the most external, and new users will be prioritised.

 WHEN to apply for Transnational Access (TA)?